nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 than 2
 * The tag of the task at the specified `INDEX` is deleted
 * `INDEX` refers to the index number shown on the displayed task list.
-* The index must be a positive number 1, 2, 3, …​
+* `INDEX` must be a positive number 1, 2, 3, …​
-* If the index is non-positive or greater than the number of tasks in the list, an error message will be displayed.
+* If `INDEX` is non-positive or greater than the number of tasks in the list, an error message will be displayed.
 * If duplicate keywords are used, the duplicate keyword will be ignored
 * The keywords are not case-sensitive so `PRIORITY` would be the same `priority`